 Depending on the appraisal value and the amount of the mortgage, these costs may be included in the mortgage, but nowadays this is rarely possible.

-As a result, we are able to guide you on the best finance option according to your personal circumstances.
+As a result, we are able to guide our clients on the best finance option according to your personal circumstances.
 We work with the main national banks and also international organisations that offer alternatives to credit.

 If you have visited our website, we recommend that you make a note of the reference numbers of the houses you liked or on which you would like more information and give us a call.
 This is the easiest way for us to explain to you the characteristics of each property.
 If you prefer, you can contact us by email.